 3. Snout pointed, as long or longer than width of mouth

-This shark has a slender build with a long, pointed snout and small eyes.
-The lower jaw has a distinct notch along the trailing edge.
-The eyes are round and small in size.
-The first dorsal fin is small and semifalcate, originating above and behind the pectoral fin.
+This shark has a slender build with a long, pointed snout and small round eyes.
+The lower jaw has a distinct notch along the trailing edge (not visible without dissection).
+The first dorsal fin is small and semi-falcate, originating above and markedly behind the pectoral fin.
 This dorsal fin has a short rear tip followed by a moderately large second dorsal with a short rear tip.
 An inter-dorsal ridge is absent.
 The pectoral fins are narrow and falcate with narrow pointed or rounded tips.
 The caudal fin is slender with a narrowly rounded tip.

-The teeth in the upper jaw of the spinner shark have narrow triangular cusps on broad bases.
-This differs from the blacktip shark, which has larger and broader teeth.
-The first few teeth are symmetrical and erect with subsequent teeth becoming slightly oblique.
+The teeth in the upper jaw of the spinner have narrow and erect cusps on broad bases.
+This differs from the blacktip shark, which has larger and somewhat broader upper teeth.
+The first few teeth are symmetrical and erect with teeth toward the margin of the jaw becoming slightly oblique.
 The outer three teeth are very low with finely serrated edges with smooth-edged tips.

 The dermal denticles of the spinner shark are very closely arranged, even overlapping, concealing the skin.
 The blades are slightly raised and are broader than long.
 The ridges number usually 7 (rarely 5), with 7 very short or entirely even teeth.